 With regular updates, new operators, maps, and weapons, there’s never been a better time to get into Rainbow Six Siege.
-If you’ve been sucked in by Operation Void Edge and the additions of Oryx and Iana, then you’re probably wondering how ranked works.
+If you’ve been sucked in by Operation Steel Wave and the additions of Ace and Ndlovu, then you’re probably wondering how ranked works.
 Well, if there’s anything we’ve learned in the last five years, it’s that Siege’s ranked mode has changed quite a lot, and there’s a fair bit you need to know.

 From Copper to Diamond, Siege’s ranking system gives you a good indication of the level you’re currently at in the esports title, and if you’re new to the game, then climbing that ranking system isn’t going to be easy.
 Luckily for you though, we’ve got everything you need to know about Rainbow Six Siege’s ranked mode, including the ranking system, MMR, season rewards, and more.

-So, without further ado, here’s everything you need to know about Rainbow Six Siege ranked during Year 5, Season 1, Operation Void Edge.
+So, without further ado, here’s everything you need to know about Rainbow Six Siege ranked during Year 5, Season 2, Operation Steel Wave.

 what are the rainbow six siege ranks?